Oguz-Guzel/Phase_II/README.md

-# Search for nonresonant Higgs Boson pair production in the WWγγ channel at the HL-LHC
+# Search for nonresonant Higgs Boson pair production in the WW&gamma; &gamma; channel at the HL-LHC